 Determine which residents require evacuation, or what if any requirements residents have to enable them to stay in their own home.

 Ensure that the Parish Council is advised of the situation and the relative situations of residents in the area of responsibility.
-It is the responsibility of the Parish Council working with Northumberland County Council, to put in place further responses - such as activating Emergency Rest Centres and/or Community Response Hubs, etc.
+It is the responsibility of the Parish Council working with Northumberland County Council to put in place further responses - such as activating Emergency Rest Centres and/or Community Response Hubs, etc.

 Brief emergency service personnel on their arrival and thereafter act on the instructions of the emergency service's senior officer.